 The Methodist Front grant proposal was competitive because of treatment prioritization completed in the 2020 CWPP update, and the project’s combination of fuels mitigation and wildlife habitat enhancement, according to NFWF Rocky Mountain Regional Office Director Chris West.

 The RESTORE Colorado Program grant is matched by a two-year Chaffee Common Ground investment of $745,500, plus $25,000 from the City of Salida and $25,000 from the Town of Poncha Springs.

 Additional wildfire mitigation work is in progress!

 - The Forest Health Council has planned and received funding for another community fuel break, located west of Hecla Junction along Coyote Valley Road leading to the Collegiate Peaks Wilderness.

-- The BLM plans pile burn activity this winter to eliminate slash left behind from completed forest treatments that remove beetle-killed timber.
+- The BLM completed pile burn activity this winter to eliminate slash left behind from forest treatments that remove beetle-killed timber.

 - Innovative forest work on Monarch Pass addresses vast spruce tree die-off and protects community water supply.

 - Review the portfolio of work led by the Envision Forest Health Council in the 2020 Annual Report to the Community.